 Eight simple steps to growing your own watercress

-- place it on the windowsill, outside on the balcony or in the garden – anywhere will do
+- Place bowl or trough it on the windowsill, outside on the balcony or in the garden.
+Anywhere will do.

-- pick regularly and add to salads and omelets and make your own pear and watercress soup served hot in cold weather and cold in warmer weather.
+- Pick watercress shoots regularly and add to salads and omelettes.
+You can also make your own pear and watercress soup served hot in cold weather and cold in warmer weather.

 - Always wash watercress well to avoid any possible contamination with liver fluke.
-Wash well and soak for 15 minutes in 10% white vinegar to water.
+Wash well and soak for 15 minutes in 10 per cent white vinegar to water.

 TIP: As a home remedy I make an excellent cough remedy mixed with honey.